viant/endly/doc/workflow/README.md

 To execute action:
 1) workflow service looks up a service by id, in workflow manager registry.
 2) workflow service creates a new request for corresponding action on the selected service.
-3) Action.Request is expanded with context.State ($variable substitution) to be converted as actual structured service request.
+3) Action.Request is expanded with context.State ($variable substitution) and converted as service request struct.
-4) Context with its state is passed into every action so that it can be modified for state controlm and future data substitution.
-5) Service executes Run method for provided action to return ServiceResponse
+4) Service executes operation for provided request.

 **[Service](../../service.go)** an abstraction providing set of functionalities triggered by specified action/request.